 This multi-generational debate in which fans, regulators, promoters, fighters, media types and concerned pundits all take part, focuses on different topics at different times, but its most significant theme takes aim at the very existence of pugilism.
 An anthropic theory of the existence of boxing would postulate that it exists because there are fighters who practice it and there are observers who contemplate it, and therein lies the biggest conflict of all.
 How is it that rational, intelligent and sensible beings—meaning the bulk of the fighters, trainers, businessmen, and even writers and fans for whom boxing is so consequential–how can these people not only tolerate, but actually enjoy and even love, a sport which so many detractors consider degrading at best, and barbaric at worst?

-Even with this query in mind, it will be hard for fight fans to relate to the opening couple of essays, which dissect in almost grotesque manner everything that is wrong with boxing.
+Even with this query in mind, it will be difficult for most fight fans to relate to the opening couple of essays, which dissect in almost grotesque manner everything that is wrong with boxing.
 And make no mistake, there is much that is rotten about the fight game, and such has always been the case.
-Though let’s not forget that professional fighting—under different protocols and in different times—has offered both sustenance and hope to those on the fringes of society: slaves-turned-Roman gladiators, slick vaudeville entertainers, uneducated brutes, former convicts, sleazy businessmen, and worse.
-With so many of its participating cast walking the fine line between what’s legal and what’s not, it’s less than surprising that throughout its long history the sweet science has always been escorted by corruption and incompetence, and that’s before turning our attention to the gratuitous deaths over which the sport has presided, even in its modern form.
+Though let’s not forget that professional prizefighting—under different protocols and in different times—has offered sustenance and hope to those on the fringes of society: slaves-turned-Roman gladiators, slick vaudeville entertainers, uneducated brutes, former convicts, sleazy businessmen, and worse.
+With so many of its participating cast walking the fine line between what’s legal and what’s not, it’s not surprising that through its long history boxing has always been accompanied by corruption, incompetence and controversy, and that’s before turning our attention to the scores of ring deaths over which the fight game has presided.

-What is surprising, even after hearing everything the detractors and disenchanted have to say about the evils of boxing, is that people continue to find in it not only entertainment and pleasure, but also—in those rare, best moments the sport has to offer—glimpses of the kind of beauty that only a combination of athletic excellence and a cunning intellect can produce.
+What is surprising, even after hearing everything the detractors and disenchanted have to say about the evils of pugilism, is that people continue to derive from it not only entertainment and pleasure, but also—in those rare, best moments the sport has to offer—glimpses of the kind of beauty that only a combination of athletic excellence and a cunning intellect can produce.
 It can be argued that athletic beauty reaches an apex in boxing that is not to be seen anywhere else in sports.

-George Plimpton’s “Three with Moore” provides both humour and a reliable measure of the distance between spectators and practitioners of boxing.
-The writer’s assignment is to document what it’s like for an everyman to spar three rounds with light-heavyweight champion Archie Moore.
-Plimpton’s scrawny and anti-athletic physical disposition only makes the task seem all that more hopeless, and as his anxiety about the upcoming match grows, so does the fun in reading about it.
+George Plimpton’s “Three with Moore” provides both humour and a reliable measure of the distance between spectators and the practitioners of boxing as Plimpton documents what it’s like for an everyman to spar three rounds with light-heavyweight champion Archie Moore.
+The author’s scrawny and anti-athletic physical disposition only makes the task seem all that more hopeless, and as his anxiety about the upcoming match grows, so does the fun in reading about it.
 Still, it is Plimpton’s narration of the encounter itself that brings into perspective the magnitude of the abyss that separates ordinary men from ring champions.

 The closing essay is Oates’ iconic “On Boxing.”
 In it, Oates recognizes that no other sport takes its history as seriously as boxing.
-Those who labor in the sport and those who follow it religiously look over their shoulders to keep fights and fighters of the past as a point of reference in assessing those toiling in the present.
+Both those active in the brutal game, and those who follow it religiously, look over their shoulders to keep the past as a point of reference in assessing those toiling in the present.
 But this point is important to keep in mind as readers make their way through this collection for yet another reason.
-Many of the references these essays make to the controversies of the sport are placed firmly in time: Mancini vs Duk-koo Kim, Griffith vs Paret, Owen vs Pintor.
-It’s remarkable that the mere mention of these pairings immediately brings to mind a feeling of recognition and acknowledgment of boxing’s tragic cost.
+Many of the references these essays make to the controversies of the sport are placed firmly in time: Mancini vs Duk-Koo Kim, Griffith vs Paret, Owen vs Pintor.
+It’s remarkable that the mere mention of these pairings immediately brings to mind a sense of recognition and acknowledgment of boxing’s tragic cost.

 But along with this acknowledgment comes remembrance.
-We speak of transcendent fights as monumental, heroic deeds, just as we refer to the sport’s darkest moments as real tragedies.
-And there’s a self-reinforcing mechanism at work that impels us to get to know the sport’s past because we care about its present form, and we care about where the sport will go because we remember the heights to which it can take us.
-Reading the Fights helps us learn about and remember important events in boxing history, but its largest value lies in its exposition of boxing’s innate and unrivaled ability to both attract and repulse.
+We speak of transcendent fights as monumental and heroic deeds, just as we refer to the sport’s darkest moments as real tragedies and there’s a self-reinforcing mechanism at work here.
+We are drawn to pugilism’s past because we care about both its present form and its future, because we remember the heights to which it can take us.
+Reading the Fights helps us remember and revere iconic events in pugilistic history, but its greatest value lies in its exposition of boxing’s innate and unrivaled ability to both attract and repulse.